 Embarking on your big move can feel overwhelming at first, but with a little pre-planning and organization it can be an exciting adventure.
 If everything doesn’t go exactly as planned, try to remind yourself that it’s ok to go with the flow.
 Take photos and keep track of the new discoveries you make as a family!
 It’s a lot of work, but moving can be fun, I promise.
 Happy moving!

-To recap, here are Everything You Need to Know about How to Plan a Big Move
+To recap, here are Everything You Need to Know About How to Get Organized

 - Before Your Move

 - Measure & Arrange

 - Set a Date

 - Get Set Up in Your New Town

 - Packing the Truck

 - Moving Into Your New Home